palantirza/Numeric/Readme.md

 var result = Round.RoundUp(value, 0.05M); // $ 50.15
 ~~~

+## Stochastic Values

+The library contains the ```Stochastic``` type which contains an arithmetic mean, and a standard deviation.
+This type is used to represent a random distribution.

+These distributions can be added and subtracted from each other.
+They can be passed into random generators to create the actual values.

+Addition and subtraction against normal numeric types change the mean, in effect "pushing" the stochastic range up or down.
+Multiplication and division against normal numeric types affect the entire scale, moving the stochastic range up and down the same proportion the standard deviation is affected.

+Addition and subtraction against stochastic values affect the mean normally, but the standard deviation is affected as the addition or removal of the appropriate variance.

 ## Formulas [In Progress]

 The Palantir Calculation Library supports complex formulas.
 These can be parsed from text, and rendered for display.